ActiveCampaign/mailmason/README.md

 ```
 Watches the `src` directory for changes and builds to `dist`.

+## Configuration

+There are two primary configuration files for MailMason: `secrets.json` and `variables.json`.
+By default these files are ignored using `.gitignore`.
+Examples of these files are included at `example_secrets.json` and `example_variables.jason`.
+You can copy these files and rename them to create your own.
+The specific secrets and configurable values are documented within these files.

+If you project is shared among team members, you may want to to update your `.gitignore` to recognize `variables.json` so that each member of your team isn't forced to recreate it.

+### About Assets (i.e. images)

+Postmark doesn't currently provide hosting for images in templates.
+(It's on our roadmap, though.)
+So for the time being, if you'd like your emails to use images, you'll need to host these assets somewhere publicly available.

 ## Usage

+The repository includes some automation to help with building and testing.

 Check out `Gruntfile.js` for more details on how each task works.